PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-1-Python-SAS-reusable-code.md

 layout: post
 tag : Learning Python and SAS
 category: "python for sas"
-title: "Python SAS Reusable Code"
+title: "Reusable Code - Python class"
-description: discuss ways to make reusable code in Python and SAS
+description: discuss ways to make reusable code in Python and SAS, specifically on Python class
 author: Sarah Chen
 image: images/posts/photos/IMG-0667.JPG

 ---
 I often hear some people saying that the reason why we need to switch from SAS to Python is because only in Python we can write reusable code.
 That is totally wrong!
 You can and should write reusable code in just about any language.

-In SAS, besides the numerous PROCs (procedures) that are by definition reusable, writing macros (or macro functions) is the defacto method.
+In SAS, besides the numerous PROCs (procedures) that are reusable, writing macros (or macro functions) is the de facto method.

 The analogy to SAS macro in Python is functions.
 Both SAS macros and Python function take inputs, do something with them, and then either exit after job is done, or return something.